 Amanda Patrice Stewart, M.D. is an obstetrician-gynecologist who completed her medical fellowship at Johns Hopkins Hospital in conjunction with the Johns Hopkins University School of Medicine.
 Available records indicate that she is not currently practicing within the Johns Hopkins medical system.
 She is a board-certified physician in both standard OB-GYN care and maternal-fetal medicine, which focuses on the treatment of conditions affecting pregnant women and their unborn babies.
 Although this page is solely focused on Dr. Stewart, you can find other information relating to lawsuits for medical malpractice against Johns Hopkins Hospital here.

-Based on the currently available data, Dr. Stewart has been named as a co-defendant in a Maryland medical malpractice claim one time.
-The lawsuit relates to her tenure at Johns Hopkins Hospital.
-The entire complaint for each available case, as filed with the court, is found below.
+Based on publicly available records and data, Dr. Stewart has been named as a co-defendant in a Maryland medical malpractice claim one time.
+While the Maryland circuit court complaint is available in a PDF below, here is an excerpt of the allegations:

 The first available complaint against Dr. Stewart listed the following allegations:

 - Failing to properly monitor a high risk pregnant patient.
 As alleged in the complaint, the plaintiff received prenatal care for almost seven months at the defendant hospital.
 Warning signs of preeclampsia, a potentially deadly high blood pressure disorder that can develop during pregnancy, were noted early in the pregnancy by the defendant doctors.
 Although the plaintiff’s blood pressure remained abnormally high during subsequent pre-natal appointments, she was not sent for diagnostic lab studies to further investigate the elevated readings until her seventh month of prenatal care at the defendant hospital.